-The members of the Investment and Borrowing Committee as on date of this Draft Prospectus are:
+The members of the Investment and Borrowing Committee as on date of this Prospectus are:

-Name of the Director Designation Designation in Committee Mr. Abhijit Sen Independent Director Chairman Mr. Shachindra Nath Executive Chairman & Managing Director Member and x 1 m
+Name of the Director Designation Designation in Committee Mr. Abhijit Sen Independent Director Chairman Mr. Shachindra Nath Executive Chairman & Managing Director Member

 The Investment and Borrowing Committee of our Company was re-constituted vide a Board resolution dated June 29, 2021.
 Mr. Navin Puri ceased to be a Director w.e.f.
 February 08, 2022.